Thank you for subscribing

 The calculator also includes the cost to demolish and remove debris, which should be included in the sum insured.

-“The costs can add up,” Hayes says, noting that an individual’s estimated repair or rebuilding costs can significantly differ from the actual amount required.
+"Your estimated repair or rebuilding costs can significantly differ from the actual amount required," Bloodworth says.

-For example, a replacement build must meet the latest building codes, including higher standards for energy efficiency, while an allowance should also be taken for services such as architects or engineers if required, and other expenses that are part of the home, such as disabled access, sprinklers, solar panels, and ongoing inflation for building costs.
+For example, a replacement build must meet the latest building codes, including higher standards for energy efficiency, while an allowance should also be taken into account for services such as architects or engineers, if required, and other expenses that are part of the home, such as disabled access, fire sprinkler systems, solar panels, and ongoing inflation for building costs.

-The RACV Home Buildings Calculator^ also accounts for factors like the number of rooms and whether the house is single or multi-storey.
+The RACV Home Buildings Calculator^ also accounts for factors such as the number of rooms and whether the house is single or multi-storey.

 Generally speaking, the bigger the house, the more it may cost to rebuild.